A Natural Smoothie Treatment for Arthritis and Painful Joints

 Always look for organic carrots where possible as this root vegetable absorbs both good and bad from the ground it’s grown in.
 Fortunately carrots aren’t usually that much more for organic and well worth looking for.

-You’ll need a good blender to blend up this hard root vegetable properly, but it’s well worth it if you value your health.
+You’ll need a good blender to blend up this hard root vegetable properly in smoothie recipes, but it’s well worth it if you value your health.
 I use this blender in my kitchen and it makes short work of even the hardest ingredients.

 These sweet berries are actually surprisingly good for you and contain powerful anti-inflammatory and antioxidant anthocyanins.
-Also rich in vitamin C that combats inflammation from free radicals, strawberries are a great tasting addition to this smoothie for fighting painful joints.
+Also rich in vitamin C that combats inflammation from free radicals, strawberries are a great tasting addition to this smoothie for joint pain.

 A Harvard School of Public Health study found eating strawberries reduced levels of C-reactive protein in the blood.
 C-reactive protein is a strong marker of inflammation and often spikes during rheumatoid arthritis flare ups.

 Unfortunately strawberries are regularly sprayed with pesticides.
-If you can’t get them organic then make sure you soak them in hot water and a splash of apple cider vinegar for a few minutes to greatly reduce any chemicals on them.
+If you can’t get them organic then make sure you soak them in hot water and a splash of apple cider vinegar for a minute to greatly reduce any chemicals on them.